webinarium/linode-api/README.md

 $linode = $client->linodes->find(123);
 ```

-The `findAll` function returns all entities of the type as a `Linode\Repository\EntityCollection` object.
+The `findAll` function returns all entities of the type as a `Linode\EntityCollection` object.
 Such object implements standard `Countable` and `Iterator` interfaces:

 ```php